GRE-Cheating-Service/.github/profile/README.md

 **Remember:** Always double-check with your specific target universities to ensure they accept GRE at-home scores, as policies can vary.

 ## Cheating in GRE?
 If you are thinking about cheating in GRE exam, we are here to help you.
 Ofcourse everybody will tell you against cheating on GRE exam and they are right but there are situations where you can do better things with your time instead of putting in efforts and energy to prepare for GRE.
 In that case, cheating on the GRE at home seems a good option.
-Again, would not recommend it because it's unethical and immoral.
+Again, would not recommend it because it's unethical and immoral. **GRE online exam cheating** is more common than you think.
 But we can help you, get in touch on our telegram.

 ## Do universities reject home based GRE?
 The vast majority of universities do NOT reject home-based GRE scores.
 Here's why: